dsi-explore/eda20-team4-project/3_Results/3_5_Text-Analysis.md

 # Conclusions

-Going into this exploration, I was interested in finding out if there was a common word among job descriptions such as a hard skill that applicants would need to learn (R, Python) that would help them get a data science related job.
-I found that this was not case.
+Going into this exploration, we were interested in finding out if there were a common words among job descriptions such as hard skills that applicants would need to learn (R, Python) that would help them get a data science related job.
+We found that this was not case.
 There were soft skills that applicants should look to hone before applying such as analytical skills and getting experience working in teams.

-# Text Analysis Graphs for final report

-I am indifferent on including all of the individual job category graphs.
-I think it would be beneficial to show our thought process through the text analysis.
-However, That would be 6 separate graphs and the all inclusive graph on top of our graphs for other analyses.
-A lot.
-We can still talk about our thought process through all 6 graphs even if we don’t include them.